Leonard Hofstadter: Work

 Leonard has an IQ of 173, and was 24 years old when he received his PhD from Princeton University.
 Leonard also received a dissertation of the year award for his doctoral paper on experimental particle physics.

-Leonard has been established to have been a child prodigy, and a gifted scientist with an impressive knowledge of theoretical physics.
-His work as an experimental physicist often includes the use of lasers, such as a helium–neon laser or free-electron laser, and his research topics have varied from Bose–Einstein condensates and foundations of quantum mechanics to soft cosmic rays at sea level and development of novel rocket propellants.
+Leonard was a child prodigy and a gifted scientist with an impressive knowledge of theoretical physics.
+His work as an experimental physicist often includes the use of lasers, such as a helium–neon laser or free-electron laser, and his research topics vary from Bose–Einstein condensates and foundations of quantum mechanics to soft cosmic rays at sea level and development of novel rocket propellants.
 Leonard designs experiments in order to test theories but, according to Sheldon, his work is mostly derivative and thus unimportant.

-Although Leonard's attempts to disprove the existence of dark matter were made moot by the work of another physicist, Leonard helped to solidify proof of the hypothetical matter's existence with a photomultiplier, and was invited as keynote speaker to a topical conference by the Institute of Experimental Physics for his successful research on super solids.
+Although Leonard's attempts to disprove the existence of dark matter are made moot by the work of another physicist, Leonard helps to solidify proof of the hypothetical matter's existence with a photomultiplier, and is invited as keynote speaker to a topical conference by the Institute of Experimental Physics for his successful research on super solids.

-From the season 6 finale, "The Bon Voyage Reaction" Leonard heads to the United Kingdom to work on a physics project seeking the hydrodynamics equivalent of the Unruh effect, sponsored by Professor Stephen Hawking, for three months on a ship in the North Sea.
+In the season 6 finale, "The Bon Voyage Reaction" Leonard heads to the United Kingdom to work on a physics project seeking the hydrodynamics equivalent of the Unruh effect, sponsored by Professor Stephen Hawking, for three months on a ship in the North Sea.

-In season 8, Leonard has a revelation about Superfluid Vacuum and with Sheldon's help was able to come up with a paper that impresses the scientific community including Stephen Hawking.
-This theory was later used as a foundation for a Quantum Guidance System that Sheldon, Leonard and Howard develops for the US Air Force in Season 10.
+In season 8, Leonard has a revelation about Superfluid Vacuum and with Sheldon's help is able to come up with a paper that impresses the scientific community including Stephen Hawking.
+This theory is later used as a foundation for a Quantum Guidance System that Sheldon, Leonard and Howard develop for the US Air Force in Season 10.

-Near the end of season 12, Leonard was given the co-leadership of the University's Photon Entanglement project after trying to be more assertive.
+Near the end of season 12, Leonard is given the co-leadership of the University's Photon Entanglement project after trying to be more assertive.